MarcusCemes/image-processing-pipeline/example/EXAMPLE.md

 A superior 1620x1080 JPEG WebP that is 134KB.
 Can you tell the difference?
 </sub></p>
 <br>

+It's not magic.
+A file just 3% the size of it's source has considerably less data, but RIB's goal is not sorcery, it's making your pages load faster, and saving data where it's not needed.

 Photo by Nathaniel Foong on [Unsplash](https://unsplash.com/photos/OVfKK18xzHA)